topxeq/gox/README.md

 ### Import packages

-In Gox with Anko engine, the packages can be imported any time, but remember to assign it to a variable, such as,
+In Gox with Qlang engine, most of the standard Golang packages are supported and will be imported by default, just use them directly.

 ```
-var fmt = import("fmt")

 fmt.Println("abc")

-os = import("os")

 fmt.Printf("%v\n", os.Args)